New Moor: Dispute

 The island was claimed by both Bangladesh and India, although neither country established any permanent settlement there because of the island's geological instability based on silt deposits in a delta which floods every year.
-India had reportedly hoisted the Indian flag on the island in 1981 and established a temporary base of Border Security Forces (BSF), regularly visiting with its Water Wing gunboats.
+India had reportedly hoisted the Indian flag on the island in 1981 and established a temporary base of Border Security Force (BSF), regularly visiting with its Water Wing gunboats.

 According to the Radcliffe Award (establishing the East Pakistan and India boundary in 1947), the 'mid-channel flow' principle or thalweg doctrine is generally recognized as the international boundary on river borders between these two countries.
 The middle line of the mid-channel flow (thalweg) of the Hariabhanga River established the original boundary between the states.
 Had the island not disappeared, the eventual determination of the island's sovereignty might have had a major impact over the location of the states' maritime boundary further offshore when it is negotiated between Bangladesh and India.

 There is no available conclusive evidence as to which side of the island the main channel flowed, and it may have changed over time given shifting silt of the Sundarbans delta.
 India claimed that a 1981 detailed survey of water depths showed the main and much deeper channel and main flow on the east side of the island, which favored India.
 Similar survey data was printed on a 1990 British Admiralty chart and reprinted on the 1991 US National Geospatial-Intelligence Agency (NGA) chart number 63330 Edition 9 at 1:300,000 scale.

 On the other hand, the Bangladeshi government claimed, as during Ziaur Rahman's visit to India in the late 1970s, that data provided clearly showed the main current flow on the western side of the island's location, thus favoring Bangladesh.

 Under some international boundary precedents, the location of the channel in 1947 or at the time of the island's emergence may have been more relevant than its later location.
 River channels may shift their locations from time to time.

-Based on a case filed by the Government of Bangladesh in October 2009 at the Permanent Court of Arbitration the dispute was settled in July 2014 by a final verdict not open to appeal and in favour of Bangladesh.
-The Permanent Court of Arbitration (PCA) verdict awarded Bangladesh with 19467 km2 out of 25000 km2 disputed area with India in the Bay of Bengal but with South Talpatti Island in India's part.
-The verdict has recognised India's sovereignty over New Moore Island also.
+Based on a case filed by the Government of Bangladesh in October 2009 at the Permanent Court of Arbitration, the dispute was settled in July 2014 by a final verdict not open to appeal and in favour of Bangladesh.
+The tribunal awarded Bangladesh approximately 19467 km2 of the roughly 25602 km2 disputed maritime area in the Bay of Bengal, leaving the remainder — including South Talpatti Island itself — under India's sovereignty.